 This Land Press covered an Atlantic Cities article on state-by-state abortion rates.
 Noting that Oklahoma has one of the lowest rates of abortion, the article concluded that “Abortion and reproductive health services are more readily available in more affluent, more educated, more knowledge-based states, while women in poorer states with more traditional blue-collar economies face fewer, if any, choices for reproductive health services and must contend with far greater restrictions on their reproductive rights.”
 Seeing an abortion article in This Land was jarring for me.
 Though abortion is one of the most common medical procedures, Oklahoma-specific Se listen over hvilke casinoer vi anbefaler nar du skal spille pa Spillemaskiner og samtidigt indkassere en stor casino bonus ved at besoge sektionen Casino Bonus. discussions on the accessibility of abortion don’t happen often here.
 So kudos, This Land.

-Miriam Perez has an RH Reality Check article this week about challenging the seemingly obvious connection between pregnancy and femaleness.
+Miriam Perez has an RH Reality Check article this week about challenging the seemingly obvious connection between pregnancy Restoring credit score monitoring worthiness is not just a breeze. and femaleness.
 In “Preparing for the Trans Baby Boom” Miriam writes about the challenges pregnant trans people face.
 Maternity clothes and language associated with pregnancy are gendered with the assumption that all pregnant people are female-identified.
 Much more research on the impact of hormones and gender reassignment surgeries on pregnancy is also needed.
 It’s worth checking out.

 Looking for other meaningful volunteer opportunities?
 OK4RJ”s amazing director and hotline coordinators have been working hard to get the OK4RJ Care hotline running.
 There will be a training this Sunday June 24 for volunteers who want to take calls.
 Read more about the hotline here.